Thomas Bywater ditches the air-conditioning for instant Araby on a protracted layover in Dubai.

 Perhaps “sailing” paints too swish a photograph of the adventure, but it changed into a threat to living out one’s Indiana Jones fantasies.

-The time table it ran to was tighter than a proverbial camel passing through the eye of a needle.
+The timetable it ran to was tighter than a proverbial camel passing through the eye of a needle.